 The preparation and mixing of a KW solution are very important steps.
 If too much carbon dioxide is allowed to enter the mix, it causes calcium carbonate to form, which appears as an undissolved white residue (often called "snow") that settles to the bottom of the container.
 This cannot be used and will need to be removed from the solution and disposed of.
 Don't mix more than one gallon of solution at a time.

 Each time the container is opened and the solution is used, it gets exposed to more carbon dioxide, and more calcium is lost.

 How to Add the Solution

 The introduction of a KW solution into an aquarium should be done slowly, never just dumped in, and there are several ways this can be accomplished.

-- Through top-off water being added to the aquarium or sump to replace water evaporation.
+- Add top-off water to the aquarium or sump to replace water evaporation.

-- By means of using a slow drip doser.
-Auto-dosers or metering pumps can be purchased, or you can choose to make your own simple slow drip water top-off system set up.
+- Use a slow-drip doser.
+Auto-dosers or metering pumps can be purchased, or you can choose to make your own simple slow-drip water top-off system set-up.
 A doser is also a good way to introduce nutritional supplements or other reef additives, such as iodine.

-While they may be a bit more expensive, if you don't want to go through all of the steps and trouble of mixing and adding kalkwasser or limewater to your aquarium, there are a number of Calcium Supplements which may work for you.
+While they may be a bit more expensive, if you don't want to go through all of the steps and trouble of mixing and adding kalkwasser or limewater to your aquarium, there are a number of calcium supplements that may work for you.